Burp Suite, Website Hacking

 Further, intercept the next request and share the same.

-Now switch to the comparer tab from the panel.
-Over within it, we’ll see that both of our requests are aligned within their specific regions as Item 1 & Item 2.
+Over within it, we’ll see that both of our requests align within their specific regions as Item 1 & Item 2.

 However, we can even paste the request or response directly from our clipboard by hitting the paste button or either we could have loaded the files simply by firing the load button.